chanpreetRatta/chanpreetRatta.github.io/README.md

 - 👋 Hi, I’m @chanpreetRatta
-- 👀 I’m interested in devolping website using HTML, javascript, and CSS.
+- 👀 I’m interested in developing website using HTML, javascript, and CSS.
 - 🌱 I’m currently learning javascripts.
 - 💞️ I’m looking to collaborate on making simple and static websites.
 - 📫 How to reach me ....